Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 Given a set of normalized influence scores $\{ NIS_j(x) \}_{j=1}^{m}$ for a generated image $x$, where $NIS_j(x)$ represents the relative contribution of prototype $p_j$, the faithfulness score is defined as:

 where $\text{corr}(p_j, x)$ denotes the spatial correlation between prototype $p_j$ and the corresponding region in $x$.
-The resulting score lies in $[0,1]$, where higher values indicate more faithful and consistent explanations.
+The resulting correlation score lies in $[0,1]$, where higher values indicate more faithful and consistent explanations.

-This metric provides an intrinsic measure of interpretability by linking the visual and statistical consistency of prototype activations with the diffusion process itself.
-In the context of medical imaging, a high faithfulness score implies that the model explanations reliably represent which anatomical patterns influenced the generation of synthetic MRI images, thereby strengthening the trustworthiness of the generative framework.
+The metric provides an intrinsic measure of interpretability, and links the visual and statistical consistency of prototype activations with the diffusion process.
+In medical imaging, high faithfulness score implies the model explanations reliably represent anatomical patterns influenced the generation of synthetic MRI images, hence strengthens the trustworthiness of the generative framework.